thomasjbradley/markbot/README.md

 4. Each Javascript test will be run inside a function that gets injected into the fully loaded page
 5. If the function returns `true` the test passes, otherwise it should return a string describing the error

-*If a single test doesn’t pass the remainder of the tests will no execute.*
+*If a single test doesn’t pass the remainder of the tests will not execute.*

 Here’s an example from one of my assignments: